 Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI), German Aerospace Centre (DLR), Jülich Research Centre (FZJ), GEOMAR, Helmholtz Centre for Ocean Research Kiel (GEOMAR), German Research Centre for Geosciences, Helmholtz Centre Potsdam (GFZ), Helmholtz Centre Geesthacht, Centre for Materials and Coastal Research (HEREON), Karlsruhe Institute of Technology (KIT), Helmholtz Centre for Environmental Research (UFZ)

 - End Date:

-Prof. Dr. Peter Braesicke and Almut Arneth are the representatives of the Karlsruhe Institute for Technology.
+Prof. Dr. Peter Braesicke and Almut Arneth are the representatives from the Karlsruhe Institute of Technology.